MXNOJBE/F1ConnectX-AndroidApp-Java-XML/README.md

 ## Issues and Bug Reports

-If you encounter any issues or want to report a bug, please open an issue on our [Issue Tracker](https://github.com/MXNOJBE/F1ConnectX/issues).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-We would like to extend our thanks to the Formula 1 community for their support and the Ergast API team for providing access to essential Formula 1 data.
+We would like to extend our thanks to the Ergast API team for providing access to essential Formula 1 data.

-Happy Racing on Android!